calnet-oss/bidms-docker-samba/README.md

 ports in the [Dockerfile](https://docs.docker.com/engine/reference/builder/) so that your Kerberos clients can connect to the KDC.

+The author does not currently publish the image in any public Docker repository but a script, described below, is provided to easily create your own image.

 ## License

 The source code, which in this project is primarily shell scripts and the